CoderDojoSV/beginner-python/Day-4/README.md

 ##Starting out with Pygame

-**Do not name your file pygame.py!** IDLE will thing your file is the module we are trying to use, which won't work!
+**Do not name your file pygame.py!** IDLE will think your file is the pygame module we are trying to use, which won't work!

 We can start out by telling Pygame to open a window.
 This will give us a place to draw things on the screen.